 Short read deep sequencing effectively reconstructs full AdV mRNA structures, particularly mapping splice sites (18).
 However, the substantial overlapping nature of AdV mRNAs and fragmentation during library preparation make it challenging to map the exact TSS, TTS, and PASs of assembled transcripts.
-Also, transcripts with significant overlaps may be assembled as a single, longer mRNA, since the short reads alone do not provide enough context for the transcript assembler (StringTie) to distinguish them.
+As AdVs make heavy use of alternative polyadenylation, short read RNA-seq is ill-equipped to discriminate mRNA variants of the same gene produced via alternative polyadenylation.
+Thus, shorter variants of alternatively polyadenylated mRNAs may potentially be incorporated into the longer variants during transcript assembly, significantly diminishing the diversity of mRNA in the transcriptome.
+Also, independent transcripts with significant overlaps may be assembled as a single, longer mRNA, since the short reads alone do not provide enough context for the transcript assembler (StringTie) to distinguish them.
+Such fusions may affect the transcript expression level estimations by inflating or deflating the expression levels of the transcripts involved, affecting the proper understanding of the temporal gene expression regulation and also the diversity of the transcriptome.
+Transcripts that have reads mistakenly fused with them would have inflated expression levels while those whose reads are counted elsewhere would show false lower expression levels.
+In our case, since we used other independent methods to validate the splice junctions, we believe these drawbacks to be minimized.
 Our results show transcripts in the same TU initiating or terminating in similar areas, but not at the exact same position.
 We consider the most upstream TSS or most downstream TTS for for the transcripts involved but we present them unchanged in all the figures shown (see Supplementary Table S2).
 Also, comparing our results to the better-studied MAdV transcriptomes, we believe some long transcripts in the MLTU (TRXPT_9, TRXPT_10, and TRXPT_11) are likely due to fusing some E3 transcripts to the terminal exons of the MLTU transcripts by StringTie, making them significantly longer.
 These mRNAs have unusually many exons and their last few exons are identical to some E3 mRNAs.
-Future studies using long read sequencing technologies will provide more precise mapping of the TSS and TTS and clarify the structures of the long MLTU transcripts.
+Future studies using long read sequencing technologies will provide more precise mapping of the TSS, TTS, and PASs and clarify the structures of the long MLTU transcripts.

 While most predicted ORFs are encoded by the spliced transcripts, we found some that seem to be truncated predictions, as either an upstream in-frame SC or unknown upstream exons were found.
 Other ORFs were identified that were either shorter or longer isoforms of some predicted ORF.
 We also found several novel unpredicted ORFs (Supplementary Table S3).
 On this basis, we anticipate that further studies will likely reveal more unpredicted novel ORFs or new variants of predicted ORFs.
 Furthermore, it is not unreasonable to presume that several splice variants will likely be found as evidenced firstly by finding unique transcripts using 3’ RACE and during our splice junction validation steps.
 And secondly, recent studies (17, 18, 22) are still discovering novel mRNA variants for even the best studied MAdVs decades later.
+These new potential proteins and isoforms significantly extend the repertoire of THEV gene products than predicted, adding a hefty number of proteins of undefined function to the previously predicted five (See Figure 1).
+These new potential proteins and isoforms of unknown functions may mediate or contribute to viral replication efficiency, or the immunosuppression associated with THEV.
+Hence, further studies of these potential proteins is urgently needed.